VY Canis Majoris: Luminosity

 The bolometric luminosity (L_{bol}) of VY CMa can be calculated from spectral energy distribution or bolometric flux, which can be determined from photometry in several visible and infrared bands.
 Earlier calculations of the luminosity based on an assumed distance of 1.5 kpc gave luminosities between 200,000 and 560,000 times the Sun's luminosity, considerably very close or beyond the empirical Humphreys–Davidson limit.
 One study gave nearly at a distance of 2.1 kpc.
 In 2006 a luminosity of was calculated by integrating the total fluxes over the entire nebula since most of the radiation coming from the star is reprocessed by the dust in the surrounding cloud.

 Modern estimates of the luminosity extrapolate values below based on distances below 1.2 kpc, with a 2011 value calculated to be based on a 2001 photometry.
 More recently, a lower luminosity of 178,000±40,900 solar luminositywas derived in 2020 based on more recent photometry at more wavelengths to estimate the bolometric flux.
 Many older luminosity estimates are consistent with current ones if they are rescaled to the distance of 1.2 kpc.

 Despite being one of the most luminous stars in the Milky Way, much of the visible light of VY CMa is absorbed by the circumstellar envelope, so the star needs a telescope to be observed.
 Removing its envelope, the star would be one for the naked eye.
 Most of the output of VY CMa is emitted as infrared radiation, with a maximum emission at 5 μm, which is in part caused by reprocessing of the radiation by the circumstellar nebula.

 Mass

-Since this star has no companion star, its mass cannot be measured directly through gravitational interactions.
+Since this star has no confirmed companion star, its mass cannot be measured directly through gravitational interactions.
 Comparison of the effective temperature and bolometric luminosity compared to evolutionary tracks for massive stars suggests: